azdavis/millet/docs/manual.md

 See the section on [doc comments](#doc-comments) to provide your own documentation for items.

+### Inlay hints

+In SML files, Millet can show inlay hints with type annotations.

+In VS Code, inlay hints can be enabled or disabled across the entire editor via `editor.inlayHints.enabled`.

 ### Jump/peek definition

 In SML files, Millet allows jumping to or peeking the definition of named items, like variables.